SkoolNotes/Taproot/2020BIO101/KBhBIO101DNAReplication.md

 ### The actual process of replication
 In this step, DNA polymerease does we came here to do.

-Because DNA polymerase could only add nucleotides 5' to 3', there is two types of styles of copying depending on which of the two
+Because DNA polymerase could only add nucleotides 5' to 3', there is two types of styles of copying depending on which of the two strands are being copied.
-* As helicase open a little bit of the DNA, polymerases rushes to copy the area that opened

 * In the **leading** strand (3' to 5'), polymerase will run alongside the helicase for they are opening and replicating on the same direction
 * In the **lagging** strand (5' to 3'), polymerase will wait until the helicate opens a little segment, and rushes forward and move backwards

-		* NOTE: the lagging strand...
+*NOTE: the lagging strand...
 1) takes longer to transcribe 2) is done in small chunks (each "rush forward").
-Each chunk is called an ogazaki fragment
+Each chunk is called an ogazaki fragment — this is why there was that [[KBhBIO101mRNAPreprocessing]] process during transcription because that would help correct any errors in joining these fragments*

 ![leadinglagging.png](leadinglagging.png)

-* DNA polymersease will REQUIRE a double-stranded area to begin work from, so Primase synthesize already double-stranded RNA primers that DNA polymerease could bootstrap to the single-stranded DNA to begin the replication process (think: create-react-app)

 * DNA polymerse will detect unfitting bonds and remove leftover RNA primer bootstrap units to repair them in a process called "proofreading."
 DNA polimersease is assisted with "glue" ligase to help the DNA polymerease pick out and replace problematic/unneeded nucleotides and perhaps their neighbors.
 This is where the Ogazaki fragments get joined.